-2.1.
-Research Implementation

-2.1.1.
-Making Zinc Soap

-Zinc soap was prepared according to Cabatit (1979).
-The ingredients used to prepare zinc soap are palm oil, potassium hydroxide (KOH), zinc chloride (ZnCl2), ethanol, and distilled water.
-The first step was to determine the saponification number of the palm oil.
-The saponification number indicates the amount of KOH (mg) required to saponify 1 g g oil.
-Zn soap was prepared by adding ZnCl2 equivalent to the amount of KOH needed to saponify palm oil.
-After becoming Zn soap, it is mixed with other ingredients, namely soybean meal and cassava waste, in a ratio of 2 parts Zn soap: 1 part soybean meal: 1 part cassava waste.
-The purpose of this mixing is to make it easier to administer to the livestock.
-This mixture is referred to as a Zn soap supplement.

 2.1.2.
 Experimental Design

-Fourteen Sapera goats were divided into two treatment groups.
-Each group consisted of seven goats and housed in individual pens.
-The treatments tested were: T0 = control feed without zinc soap supplementation and T1 = feed supplemented with 3% DM zinc soap.
-The treatment feeds were administered for six weeks, consisting of a 2-week adaptation period and four weeks of data collection.
-Feeding was restricted to 4% of body weight.
-Green fodder was provided once daily at 1:00 PM WIB.
-Concentrate feed was provided twice daily, at 6:00 AM and 3:00 PM WIB.
-Drinking water was provided ad libitum.
+A total of 14 female Sapera goats were divided into control (n=7) and treatment (n=7) groups.
+The animals in the control group were not fed with Zn soap supplementation but animals in treatment group were fed 3% Zn soap.
+The animals in the treatment fed for six weeks.
+The feeding of Zn soap supplement was restricted to 4% of body weight.
+The industry manufactured concentrate feed was provided twice daily, at 6:00 AM and 3:00 PM WIB and water in both control and treatment groups were provided ad libitum.

 2.2.
-Measured Parameters

-The parameters measured in this study were dry matter consumption; feed fermentability, including total volatile fatty acids (VFA) and NH3; milk production; feed conversion; and efficiency.
+Data collection

+The following data set were collected for analysis:

 2.2.1.
 Measurement of Feed Consumption and Milk Production

-Feed consumption was calculated by subtracting the amount of feed given from the remaining feed on the next day.
-The concentrated feed was sampled for proximate analysis.
-The results of proximate analysis were used to calculate the dry matter intake for each treatment.
-Milk production was measured daily during milking.
-Milking was performed using a milking machine.
-The milk yield from each goat was measured using a scale with an accuracy of 0.1 gram.
+The data on feed consumption was calculated by subtracting the amount of feed given from the remaining feed on the next day and was accordingly recorded.
+The concentrated feed was sampled for proximate analysis and was recorded.
+The results of proximate analysis were used to calculate the dry matter intake for control and treatment group.
+Milk production was measured daily.

 2.2.2.
 Measurement of total VFA, partial VFA and NH3

 The in vitro experiments were conducted according to the method described by Tilley and Terry (1963).
-The parameters measured were the total VFA and NH3.
+The parameters measured and recorded were the total VFA and NH3.
 Rumen fluid was collected as inoculum from the slaughterhouse.
 The fermenter tube, filled with 0.50-0.55 grams of sample, was added to 40 ml of McDougall’s solution, then tightly closed and placed in a water bath at 39°C. Ten milliliters of rumen fluid were placed in a fermenter tube, filled with CO2, and then tightly closed.
 A blank was prepared by filling it with buffer solution and rumen fluid without the sample.
 The fermenter tube was incubated for 3 h and the fermentation process was stopped by immersing the tube in ice water.
-The tube was then centrifuged at 3000 rpm to separate the supernatant and sediment, and the supernatant was stored in a freezer for the analysis of total VFA and NH3 levels.
+The tube was then centrifuged at 3000 rpm to separate the supernatant and sediment, and the supernatant was stored in a freezer for the collection of data ontotal VFA and NH3 levels.